omerfarukyuce/CO2-Emission-EDA-Prediction-Keras-Sequential/README.md

-# CO2 Emission EDA&Prediction (Keras Sequential) Model🚗💨
+# 🚗💨 CO2 Emission EDA&Prediction (Keras Sequential) Model
 This project includes a deep learning model that analyzes and predicts CO2 emissions of vehicles in Canada.

 ## 📊 About the Project